lymestack/SimpleAuth4Net/documentation/README.md

 Welcome to the SimpleAuth for .NET documentation.

+>"Documentation is like sex.
+When it's good, it's really, really good and when it's bad it's better than nothing." - [Linus Torvalds](https://news.ycombinator.com/item?id=529479)

+Constructive criticism and contributions are welcome.

 - [Background](background.md) - How and why this project came to exist.
 - [Getting Started](getting-started.md) - Getting started with SimpleAuth for .NET
 - [Configuration Options](app-settings.md) - Configuration options for your API and configuration endpoint.